AbdulelahAlshehri/Biophysics-Guided-Uncertainty-Aware-Deep-Learning-Uncovers-High-Affinity-Plastic-Binding-Peptides/README.md

 - The framework leverages the predictive power of EDL to efficiently explore the vast peptide sequence space, while incorporating uncertainty quantification to prioritize promising candidates.

 - Molecular dynamics simulations validate the efficacy of the designed peptides, demonstrating their superior binding affinity compared to existing solutions, thus opening a new avenue for bio-inspired microplastic remediation strategies.
+Please refer to this repository for MD data: https://github.com/CarolHall-NCSU-CBE/PepBD_Plastics

 ## Citation
 ```